ateeducacion/OmekaS-LearningObject/README.md

 # Omeka S Learning Object Module

 This Omeka S module is designed to facilitate the upload and management of learning objects, primarily in SCORM format (as zip packages), as media items for Omeka S items.
+It also supports eXeLearning 3.0 packages.

 ## Features

-- **Learning Object Ingester**: Automatically recognizes valid learning object packages (e.g., SCORM zip files) during media upload.
+- **Learning Object Ingester**: Automatically recognizes valid learning object packages (e.g., SCORM zip files and eXeLearning 3.0 packages) during media upload.
 - **Package Extraction**: Unzips the learning object package into a designated directory on the server and stores its location for later access.
 - **Learning Object Renderer**: Provides a media renderer that displays a predefined thumbnail image for learning objects.
 - **Interactive Viewing**: Offers two icons on the thumbnail: